Oakville Trafalgar High School

 Oakville Trafalgar High School (OTHS, often referred to as OT) is a secondary school located in Oakville, Ontario, Canada.
-The school receives most of its students from nearby feeder schools, including Maple Grove Public School, École EJ James, St Luke's Catholic Elementary School, St. Vincent's Catholic Elementary School and James W. Hill, as well as many students coming from private schools.
+The school receives most of its students from nearby feeder schools, including Maple Grove Public School, École E.J.
+James Public School, St Luke's Catholic Elementary School, St. Vincent's Catholic Elementary School and James W. Hill Public School, as well as many students coming from private schools.

 The school is also host to a YMCA child care centre for children aged 18 months to five years.

 History

 Oakville Trafalgar High School was the second high school established in Oakville.
 Before, there was Oakville Grammar School on Navy Street where a branch of the Oakville Public Library now stands.
 That school was redesigned by architect Alfred Chapman and became the original Oakville Trafalgar High School in 1908 on Reynolds Street.
 In 1946, the districts of Trafalgar and Oakville merged and the school's name was changed to Oakville Trafalgar High School.During World War I and World War II, the school field was converted into a field where students grew crops to send overseas.
 During this time different sports and clubs formed, with the two most popular being rugby and hockey.
 Both attracted a large fan turnout.
 The largest and most popular change was the allowance of dances; dances were banned in the school.
 34 students, listed on the school's cenotaph, fought and died during World War II.

 By 1988, 80 years after it opened, the Halton District School Board determined the OTHS building on Reynolds Street no longer met the school's needs.
 The superintendent said the existing building was crumbling, overcrowded, antiquated, and had no room to expand; the chair of the board called it "overcrowded and rundown."
 Renovation was considered at first, but ultimately the board opted to relocate the school to a "high-tech" $18 million new facility on Devon Road.
 This decision was controversial in the community because of the cost and the perceived demerits of the site.
 The debate spread beyond public complaints and into the legal realm: a police investigation was opened to review the board's actions, but no misconduct was found and no charges were laid.

 Despite the friction over the years-long process to upgrade the school, the new OTHS location on Devon Road opened in September 1992.
 At the opening ceremony, former Oakville mayor (and former OTHS student) Bill Perras called it "one of the most controversial schools ever built."
 The new building, designed by local architect Andrew Bruce, features a stylized brick facade in the main atrium that mimics the roofline of the original school on Reynolds Street.